coljac/nextcloud-status/README.md

 The first time you run, it will prompt you for your NextCloud url, username and password.
 I recommend making an app-specific password: [See](https://help.nextcloud.com/t/where-to-create-app-password/157454).
 Config will be in `~/.config/nextcloud-status` on unix or in `AppData/Local` on Windows.

+There's an experimental gui, try `nextcloud-status gui`.

+To for a helpful emoji list, try `nextcloud-status list-emoji`.

 For help:

 ![Help](docs/help.gif)